Updated in March 2026

 The use of the word “may” in subsection 357(1) permits a municipality to cancel, reduce or refund taxes, as long as the requirements set out in the Municipal Act are met.

-One of those requirements is filing an application by the deadline.
 A section 357 application must be filed with a municipality on or before the last day of February of the year following the year in respect of which the application is made.
-If, for example, a building was destroyed by fire in February 2019, a refund application must be submitted by February 29, 2020 (Remember, 2020 is a leap year!).

 What happens if council fails to make a decision by September 30?